This post may contain affiliate links. Please read our disclosure policy.

 Save this Recipe!

-Get this recipe sent to your inbox, plus get weekly recipes from us – all for free.
+Get this recipe sent to your inbox, plus get FREE weekly recipes.

 Instructions

-• In a small bowl, mix together flour, baking powder, and salt.
+• In a small bowl, mix the flour, baking powder, and salt.

-• Remove ramekin from oven and place on a rack to cool slightly.
+• Remove from the oven and let cool slightly on a rack.

-• Enjoy with butter while still warm.
+• Enjoy warm with butter.

 Notes